- Describe the electromotive force (emf) and the internal resistance of a battery

 The force on the negative charge from the electric field is in the opposite direction of the electric field, as shown in Figure 10.3.
 In order for the negative charges to be moved to the negative terminal, work must be done on the negative charges.
 This requires energy, which comes from chemical reactions in the battery.
 The potential is kept high on the positive terminal and low on the negative terminal to maintain the potential difference between the two terminals.
 The emf is equal to the work done on the charge per unit charge when there is no current flowing.
 Since the unit for work is the joule and the unit for charge is the coulomb, the unit for emf is the volt

-The terminal voltage of a battery is voltage measured across the terminals of the battery when there is no load connected to the terminal.
+The terminal voltage of a battery is voltage measured across the terminals of the battery.
 An ideal battery is an emf source that maintains a constant terminal voltage, independent of the current between the two terminals.
 An ideal battery has no internal resistance, and the terminal voltage is equal to the emf of the battery.
 In the next section, we will show that a real battery does have internal resistance and the terminal voltage is always less than the emf of the battery.

 The Origin of Battery Potential